rhodyprog4ds/BrownFall20/_sources/syllabus/course_policies.md

 This course is designed to encourage you to work steadily at learning the material and demonstrating your new knowledge.
 There are no single points of failure, where you lose points that cannot be recovered.
 Also, you cannot cram anything one time and then forget it.
 The material will build and you have to demonstrate that you retained things

 Grading this way also is more ammenable to the fact that there are correct and incorrect ways to do things, but there is not always a single correct answer to a realistic data science problem.
-Your work will be assessed on the degree to which it demonstrates your learning and you will also receive feedback on how to improve.
+Your work will be assessed on whether or not it demonstrates your learning of the targeted skills.
+You will also receive feedback on how to improve.

 +++